Configuration File

 • retention-check-interval—Specifies how often Litestream will check if retention needs to be enforced.
 Defaults to 1h.

 • snapshot-interval—Specifies how often new snapshots will be created.
-This is used to reduce the time to restore since newer snapshots will have fewer WAL frames to apply.
+This is used to reduce the time to restore since newer snapshots will have fewer LTX frames to apply.
 Retention still applies to these snapshots.

 If you do not set a snapshot interval then a new snapshot will be created whenever retention is performed.
 Retention occurs every 24 hours by default.